 Nottingham City Strategic Housing Land Availability Assessment

-The current Housing Land Availability Report can be viewed here.
+The current Housing Land Availability Report and the associated plans can be viewed by clicking the links below.

 These are supporting documents which add further detail to the planning policies set out in the adopted Local Plan.
 Access the folder of documents via this link.
 The following types of document are available:

 - Supplementary Planning Documents (SPD)

 - Interim Planning Guidance

 - Development Briefs for specific sites